SynixeContractors/MissionTemplate/README.md

 ## File Setup

-1. Create a new mission in the Eden Editor.
+1. Create a new mission in the Eden Editor in it's entirety.
 2. Save the mission.
 3. Open the mission folder. `Scenario > Open Scenario Folder`
-4. Copy all the files from `/mission` into your mission folder.
+4. Copy all the files from `/mission` into your mission folder, which should only contain `mission.sqm`.
+Normally, your mission will be saved to `Documents/Arma 3 - Other Profiles/YOURPROFILENAME/mpmissions` (you should save them there in Eden, or export them to Multiplayer then they'll show up there.)

 ## Editor Setup

 ### Setup the Players

-1. Place the player groupm found in `Compositions > Independent > Synixe Contractors > Base Components > Players`
+1. Place the player group found in `Compositions > Independent > Synixe Contractors > Base Components > Players`
 2. Highlight all units in the group.
 3. Right click on one of the units, select `Attributes`
 4. Navigate down to the `Object: Control` section